Psychological & Psychoeducational Assessment

 5. Meet for in-person testing day.

-Meet with your evaluating psychologist at our assessment office (2021 Guadalupe Street, Suite 260, Austin, TX 78705) for 4-6 hours on a Thursday or Friday to complete a kid/teen only interview and comprehensive psychological testing.
+Meet with your evaluating psychologist at our assessment office (7600 Chevy Chase Drive, Suite 300, Austin, Texas 78752) for 4-6 hours on a Thursday or Friday to complete a kid/teen only interview and comprehensive psychological testing.
 For testing day, parents/guardians are expected to be present during the entire day and will have access to work space, wifi, coffee, tea, and a food court.
 Testing includes lots of breaks and flexibility for clients of all ages!

 6. Psychologist writes the assessment report.